bbauska/W3Cx-4of5-thru-May-2024/README.md

 alt="audio player with gain" />
 <p>
 This example is detailed in the next lesson.
-For the moment, all you need to know is that it routes the signal from an <audio> element using a special node that bridges the "streamed audio" world  to the Web Audio World, called a MediaElementSourceNode, then this node is connected to a GainNode which enables volume control.
+For the moment, all you need to know is that it routes the signal from an &lt;audio&gt; element using a special node that bridges the "streamed audio" world  to the Web Audio World, called a MediaElementSourceNode, then this node is connected to a GainNode which enables volume control.
 This node is then